slerman12/Help-me/Philosophy/Fire.md

 > "Got it," Saruman says.
 "Hydrocarbon is not Ent."
 And he proceeds with his burning.[^6] -->

-And there is an argument to be made that we are all just adjectives on a finite number of elementary particles, or even on just one ubiquitous one, e.g., photon, which, besides its energy absorbed in the human body, <!--is what-->tis compose<!--s--> [flame](https://www.google.com/search?client=safari&rls=en&q=difference+between+flame+and+fire&ie=UTF-8&oe=UTF-8).
+And there is an argument to be made that we are all just adjectives on a finite number of elementary particles, or even on just one ubiquitous one, e.g., photon, which, besides its energy absorbed in the human body, is what composes<!--tis compose--> [flame](https://www.google.com/search?client=safari&rls=en&q=difference+between+flame+and+fire&ie=UTF-8&oe=UTF-8).

 Different adjectives on the same source.